freesewing/freesewing/markdown/org/newsletter/2024q4/en.md

-Today's browsers will translate pages on the fly, and I've more than once seen people interact with the site in non-English, not because they opted for a different language, but rather because their browser is in the habit of translating all English content to whatever is their prefered language.
+Today's browsers will translate pages on the fly, and I've more than once seen people interact with the site in non-English, not because they opted for a different language, but rather because their browser is in the habit of translating all English content to whatever is their preferred language.
 Furthermore, despite the great work of our many volunteer translators, a significant amount of FreeSewing content remains machine-translated because there's just _a lot_ of it.
 Does it really matter all that much whether it's us providing the (machine) translation or the browser?
 I don't believe it matters all that much.

-To come full cirlce, I feel it's worth pointing out that nobody has ever asked me to add translation to FreeSewing.
+To come full circle, I feel it's worth pointing out that nobody has ever asked me to add translation to FreeSewing.
 I decided to add it because I felt that in a perfect world, everyone could access FreeSewing in the language of their choice.
 With the way machine learning (or _AI_ if you want) is going, that